galkini/dynamic-website-eks-grafana/README.md

 The project consists of several components implemented in a structured manner:

 1. **Infrastructure as Code**:
-   - Created all necessary AWS infrastructure using Terraform, including a three-tier VPC, Internet Gateway, NAT Gateways, public and private route tables, and associated security groups.
+   - Created all necessary AWS infrastructure using Terraform, including a three-tier VPC, Internet Gateway, NAT Gateways, public and private route tables.

 2. **Source Code Management**:
    - Created two private repositories in GitHub: one for the Dockerfile and another for the RentZone application code.